fsspec/kerchunk/docs/source/tutorial.rst

         title:        ERA5 forecasts

-The special character ``vattr:{var}:`` allows access to variable attributes.
-Here renaming the variable to instead use it’s short name.
+The special value ``vattr:{var}:{attr}`` allows access to variable attributes.
+Here renaming the variable to instead use its short name.

-There are a number of other special characters for ``coo_map`` documented in the `API reference <https://fsspec.github.io/kerchunk/reference.html#kerchunk.combine.MultiZarrToZarr>`__

 .. code::